 - Do I Have to Get a Job Right Away? – You just attended college for four years, you are in debt, and everyone, including you, is expecting you to be on your way to a promising career.
 Remember that you have your whole life to work.
 Take some time to travel the country, work odd jobs and do something you love.
 Working in a restaurant my first year out of college was the best decision I could have made.
 I met new people, enjoyed life and also matured into someone who was actually ready to start a career.

 - Moving Back Home – After a few years of independence can you really bring yourself to move back in with Mom and Dad?
 In reality, no one actually wants to move back into a place with rules, regulations and a watchful eye but it may be the best option.
 Free food, no rent, no utilities and free laundry don’t sound so bad when you are making little to no money.
 Before you immediately start apartment hunting, think about what is going to suit you best in the long run both personally and financially.

 - Health Insurance – Having health insurance my whole life I never thought twice about it.
 When I went away to college Mom gave me a card and told me to hold onto it.
 Only when I wasn’t living at home anymore and didn’t have health insurance did I realize I needed it.
 Take a look at some health plans to see what is best for you and what you can afford.
 Even if you are starting a job, there may be a grace period before you start receiving benefits.
-Here is a link to a great student health insurance resource from the University of Washington.

 - Paying Your Student Loans – Now that you have graduated do you immediately have to start paying off the money that got you through school?
 Well yes and no. The best thing to do is start making payments as soon as you can.
 However, the nice thing about student loans is that they are just that – for students.
 You typically have a six month window before you have to start paying and if you are unable to start your payments then you can defer them for up to a year.
 Find out about interest rates, consolidating and the best payment plan for you.